Tsalher/Firmware/Documentation/port2rasp/001_raspberry_pi.md

 WARNING: do not install another DHCP server, such as isc-dhcp-server.
 The second daemon to start will fail.
 DHCP IP assignment may work, but there will be a service that fails to start due to conflict between two DHCP servers.

+## Running the software
+The *px4* executable requires a configuration file to run.
+If this file is not provided, the executable will look for the rcS configuration file in etc/.
+If this file is not found (which is common for regular Raspbian, the execution will fail.
+However, a configuration file can be specified with the `-s` option and the path to the configuration file.
+In the case of the Raspberry Pi 3, the execution command is the following:

+`./build/px4_raspberrypi_default/px4 -s ./posix-configs/rpi/<desired_config>.config`

+where `<desired_config>` is the use of the software.
+For example, in HITL configuration, the correct file is `px4\_hil.config`.

+The executable also enables a network interface for MAVLink communications, so a USB/UART connection should not be necessary.